Category

 Safety talk topics

 There’s no substitute for careful planning and full-scale training for emergency response plans, but sometimes you don’t need a big production to get one safety idea across to your employees.
-That’s when regular safety talks come in.
+That’s where regular safety talks come in.

 Say you have one important workplace safety tip, like methods for protecting employees during a hailstorm.
-By holding a short 5–10 minute meeting at the beginning of a workday, you can convey this important information without overloading everyone with training.
+By holding a short 5–10-minute meeting at the beginning of a workday, you can convey this important information without overloading everyone with training.

 Run these safety meetings on a regular basis but not too often.
 Many organizations find that weekly or biweekly safety meetings are regular enough to cover a wide variety of topics without spending too much employee time or overloading people with information.
+A safety meeting agenda can help you organize the most critical information to support your broader preparedness efforts.

 Examples of short safety talk topics for January include: